‘Jeremiah Johnson’ With Bill Simmons, Chris Ryan, and Bill’s Dad

 Sometimes they'll fuck this up.

-Like Taken has a version of this in the kitchen when he's with the Albanians and he goes, hey before i go can you read this for me and the guy's like good luck and then all of a sudden he shoots like seven guys but it's in the kitchen and everytime you see scenes like that you're always like
+Like taken has a version of this in the kitchen when he's with the albanians and he goes hey before i go can you read this for me and the guy's like good luck and then all of a sudden he shoots like seven guys but it's in the kitchen and anytime you see scenes like that you're always like

-yeah the sixth guy probably could have gotten his gun out in time right as he's but these guys like you shoot once back in 1848 it takes you five minutes to reload right well he does the double rifle yeah to start out i have i have a breakdown of this coming later but uh i think that's my favorite so you have the the actual ending.
+yeah the sixth guy probably could have gotten his gun out in time right as he's but these guys like you shoot once back in 1848 it takes you five minutes to reload right well he does the double rifle yeah to start out i have i have a a breakdown of this coming later, but I think that's my favorite.

 You know,